Tech-How/Bing-Wallpaper-for-iOS/README.md

 [Issues/Feedback Center](https://github.com/Tech-How/Bing-Wallpaper-for-iOS/issues/new/choose) | [Send Email](mailto:tech_how_youtuber_55@yahoo.com?subject=Bing%20Wallpaper%20iOS)

+⚠ May not function as intended on iOS 16 beta ⚠

 ## Quick Start
 Follow these steps to get the shortcut up and running.
 - First, install the shortcut from the link above.
 (You'll go through a brief tutorial when you run it for the first time.)